Facility: Central Fire Station and Training Facility

-Chief Craig F. Weston had learned about the many benefits of epoxy floor in a firehouse at a trade-show and he knew it was a must-have item for Carver’s new state-of-the-art facility.
+Chief Craig F. Weston had learned about the many benefits of epoxy flooring in a firehouse at a trade-show and he knew it was a must-have item for Carver’s new state-of-the-art facility.
 While durability was the most important requirement, cleanability was a close second.
-The floor plan called for 10,000 square feet of epoxy floors in the main apparatus bay area as well as apparatus storage areas and a kitchen.
+The floor plan called for 10,000 sq ft of epoxy floors in the main apparatus bay area as well as apparatus storage areas, and a kitchen.
 Dur-A-Flex’s Shop Floor system was chosen as the floor system of choice for all areas with the exception of the kitchen where Dur-A-Flex’s decorative Dur-A-Chip system was chosen.
 Shop Floor is a solid color, epoxy floor system consisting of 100% solids epoxy and quartz aggregate for slip resistance.
 The system is finished with Dur-A-Flex’s chemical and wear-resistant urethane topcoat, Armor Top.

 The Chief was elated with the finished product and notes that the floors are cleaned daily to reflect the pride the crew has in their firehouse and in their community.
-All the effort that went into designing this facility was recognized when the Project received GOLD status by the 2017 Firehouse Station Design Awards (a national recognition).
+All the effort that went into designing this facility was recognized when the project was nationally recognized and received GOLD status by the 2017 Firehouse Station Design Awards.